What is EMDR Therapy?

 The process of Eye Movement Desensitisation Reprocessing (EMDR) alters the way distressing memories are stored within the brain.
 You do not need to talk in detail about the distressing experience, and instead you are asked to select a specific picture or scene that best represents it.
 You are then guided through short sets of Bilateral Stimulation (eye movements or hand taps) and as you do this your own brain will be making the necessary associations and links to “process” the distressing material whilst your therapist ensures that you feel grounded and safe in the present moment with her in the consulting room.

 How long does EMDR take?

 The goal of EMDR therapy is to process completely the experiences that are causing distress, and to equip you with new understanding and perspectives that promote healthy behaviours and relationships.
-The amount of time the complete treatment depends on the issues each client brings and is therefore difficult to predict.
-However, it is generally possible to clear a single event trauma in 3 to 5 sessions.
+The amount of time the complete treatment depends on the issues each client brings and is therefore difficult to predict, but this is something that we discuss in our first meeting, before you make a commitment.

 Sessions can be either 50 minutes or 90 minutes in length and this is discussed and agreed during the assessment stage.